chrismalcolm/jspec/README.md

 | `[1,2,3,(bool)x?,5,6]` | `[1,2,3,4,5,6]` | Bad Match | Capture not satisfied |

 ### Object Ellipsis
 A JSPEC object ellipsis will match with any extra object pairs that have not already been matched.
+It is equivalent to the wildcard object capture `(string: *)x?`.

 | JSPEC Snippet | JSON Snippet | Result | Reason |
 |-|-|-|-|